mariefoxall/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 alt: to describe the image in case it fails to load and to improve accessibility for visually-impaired folks

 ## Q13 - Which attribute is always present for an anchor tag?

+href: to indicate the destination address for the link